 What was interesting about this recipe was that it calls for “Beef Base” to be rubbed over the entire brisket before applying your dry rub.
 Now I have applied several different things to meat prior to adding a dry rub to help it stick, but I have never tried beef base.

-Most recipes I find will call for a coating of cooking oil, mustard, Worcestershire sauce or even melted butter to be added before applying your spices.
-So I was excited to try something new to me.
+Most recipes I find will call for a coating of cooking oil, mustard, or Worcestershire sauce to be added before applying your spices.
+So, I was intrigued to try something new to me.

 As I mentioned above, I wasn’t disappointed.
-The brisket came out amazing using Robyn Lindars Better Than Sex Recipe and I could really taste the added flavor enhancement from using the beef base.
+The brisket came out amazing.
+Using Robyn Lindars Better Than Sex Recipe and I could really taste the added beefy flavor enhancement from using the beef base.